-Moving house is not like a walk in the park.
+Moving house is not a walk in the park.
 I've moved house more than 10 times in my life.
 And I hate it.
-I hunted for a new house, packed my life, moved.
-Well, I wish it was this smooth, however, in real life I always encountered some issues, delays or problems.
-This is why, Auntie Sabri has written this step-by-step guide to move flat in London without going crazy.
+I've hunted for a new house, packed my life, moved.
+Well, I wish it was that smooth, however, in real life I have always encountered some issues, delays or problems.
+This is why, Auntie Sabri has written this step-by-step guide to moving flat in London without going crazy.

 Start (as) early (as possible)

 With a little bit of Marie Kondo's advice, start clearing your house of unwanted and unnecessary things as early as possible.
 Even if you still have six months before your move, if you don't want to get stressed about it, start today.
-Minimalism is key to live a happy life, but it's especially useful to save money when moving house in London.
+Minimalism is key to living a happy life, but it's also especially useful to help you save money when moving house in London.

 Get your Boxes together

-Instead of doing a few clothes then the kitchen and the back to clothes, plan your move very well.
+Instead of packing a few clothes then moving over to the kitchen and then back to clothes, plan your move in advance.
 Start from one single thing like a section of your wardrobe and once that's cleared (AKA you've got rid of everything you no longer use), move to the next section like your shoes.
-Do a bit every day instead of leaving the big bulk at the end.
+Do a bit every day instead of leaving a big bulk to the end.
 As you fill up your boxes, pile them away.

 Book your stall at flea markets

 Remember that moving house is a great opportunity to free up space in your life (and mind) by getting rid of unwanted and unused items.
 Don't throw everything away.
 You can give things to charity, but you can also make extra cash by selling some of your things at flea markets.
 Remember to book in advance as they fill up pretty quickly.